ckcollab/ckcollab/_posts/2020-01-29-text-based-adventure.md

  - Maybe a bit boring at first; nothing fancy to look at
  - For faster/experienced students, will be a slow start

+ One of my hopes for the class, is that we'll be able to make even this simple experiment fun.
+If I see students' eyes lighting up, I'll know we're onto something.

 <div style="text-align: center;">